Clever Laziness

 • Drafts - All text starts here.

-• Raycast - There are so many macOS launchers.
-I’ve tried them all.
+• Raycast - There are so many macOS launchers and I’ve used them all.
 This one is by far my favorite.
 It almost as customizable as Alfred, but feels more solidly built.
 This also handles window, clipboard, and snippet management.

-• SoundSource - It’s a simple app that makes life so much nicer.
+• SoundSource - It’s a simple app that audio management so much easier.

 • Hazel - A computer should run itself.
 This does the trick.